 Addiction recovery requires a lot of help and support.
 For some of our addiction treatment clients at Crestview, the family can be the perfect support network.
-Involving family members through family therapy at Crestview Recovery can be an effective way to maintain sobriety, limit relapse, and help the people closest to you understand how to help you.
+Involving family members in family therapy can be an effective way to maintain sobriety, limit relapse, and help the people closest to you understand how to help you.

 Types of Family Therapy Available

 Family therapy is a form of treatment where family members attend therapy together with the help of a substance abuse treatment center.
 However, there’s no specific type of family-based therapy.
 Multiple variations accommodate all types of patients and their loved ones.

 Some married patients, for example, participate in addiction therapy sessions with their spouse.
 This helps strengthen the marital relationship and shows the sober spouse how to be a source of support.
-We know that addiction affects more than than the individual in treatment; the entire family needs to heal.
+We know that addiction affects more than the individual in treatment; the entire family needs to heal.

 Some young adults have their parents or their siblings attend family therapy.
 Involving the whole family is a way of bringing together a small community of support and accountability.

 In some cases, family sessions don’t include the patient.
 Family members might gather with others who are in a similar situation.
 They can share their own fears and concerns without those in the throes of addiction overhearing or feeling judged.
 It’s important to remember that recovery can also be hard for loved ones, and they need access to quality mental health disorder treatment as well.

 Using Therapy to Educate Family Members About Addiction

 When family members are involved in addiction therapy services, it gives them a more accurate understanding of addiction.
 Sadly, many family members still think that addiction is a choice or a flaw.
-When they have all the information, they can be more help to their loved ones.
+When they have all the information, they can be more helpful to their loved ones.